dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 which is moderately complicated as some iteration or something

 you know, I'd had to, to remember how to set up a Python program and

 and, and, and, and how does a full loop work and

-and debug it and it would've taken two hours and so forth.

-And, and now I can do it in 10

-15 minutes as, as much.

-Um, yeah, I'm, I'm using more and more

-uh, computers to do simple ex- uh

-explorations.

-Let's talk about AI a l- a little bit if we could.

-So, um, maybe a good entry point is just talking about computer assisted proofs in general.

-Can you describe the lean formal proof programming language and how it can help as a proof assistant and maybe how you started using it and how

-# Chapter 9

-and, and, and, and how does a full loop work and